-Telling healthcare providers about any medications, drugs, or alcohol that you took can lower your risk for bad interactions.
-If you took any illegally, there’s a risk that police might get involved.
+Telling healthcare providers about any medications, drugs, or alcohol that you took can lower your risk for bad medication interactions.
+If you took any of these illegally, there’s a risk that police might get involved.
 Doctors will give you any treatment that you need before you talk to police.

 Reporting a sexual assault

 You can choose whether to file a police report after a sexual assault.
 If you file a report, police will ask very detailed questions.
 After you file a report, they’ll write down the name of the detective and the police report number.
 You can keep these safe in case you want to follow up.

 Filing a police report doesn’t mean that you have to press charges.
 At this stage, you can choose to continue or end the legal process.
 You can also file a report and choose to move forward with some legal options at a later time.

 There are two kinds of charges you can press against a perpetrator of sexual assault: criminal and civil.
 One of the main differences between criminal and civil charges is that criminal charges are filed by police, and civil charges are filed by the survivor and their legal team.
 There is no statute of limitations, or time limit, on criminal charges for sexual assault.
 There are limitations on civil charges that vary from province to province.